-Illinois Department of Agriculture Division of Meat, Poultry & Livestock Inspection CERTIFICATE OF EXAMINATION OF POULTRY OWNER OR EXHIBITOR Illinois Department of Agriculture Division of Meat, Poultry & Livestock Inspection CERTIFICATE OF EXAMINATION OF POULTRY OWNER OR EXHIBITOR Name & Location of Show Name & Location of Show Number Entered Breed Species Number Entered Breed Species Band No. of each bird: Band No. of each bird: If more space is needed, use reverse side If more space is needed, use reverse side These birds were tested by: These birds were tested by: Name Name Address Date Address Date Birds came from the Pullorum-Typhoid Clean flock of: Birds came from the Pullorum-Typhoid Clean flock of: Name of Flock Owner Name of Flock Owner Address of Flock Owner Address of Flock Owner On 20 1 inspected the listed poultry entries and source of flock or flocks and to the best of my knowledge, found them free from any evidence of and not recently exposed to, Newcastle disease or any other infectious or transmissible disease.
-On2021 inspected the listed poultry entries and source of flock or flocks and to the best of my knowledge, found them free from any evidence of and not recently exposed to, Newcastle disease or any other infectious or transmissible disease.
-Name of Flock Owner or Exhibitor Name of Flock Owner or Exhibitor Address Address The inspection date must be within 5 days of admission to the above show.
+Division of Meat, Poultry & Livestock Inspection CERTIFICATE OF EXAMINATION OF POULTRY

+OWNER OR EXHIBITOR

+Illinois Department of Agriculture

+Name & Location of Show Name & Location of Show Number Entered Breed Species Band No. of each bird: Number Entered Breed Species Band No. of each bird: If more space is needed, use reverse side If more space is needed, use reverse side These birds were tested by: These birds were tested by: Address Address Birds came from the Pullorum-Typhoid Clean flock of: Birds came from the Pullorum-Typhoid Clean flock of: Name of Flock Owner Name of Flock Owner Address of Flock Owner Address of Flock Owner On y entries and On Name of Flock Owner or Exhibitor Name of Flock Owner or Exhibitor Address Address

+The inspection date must be within 5 days of admission to the above show.

 The inspection date must be within 5 days of admission to the above show.

 RABBIT HEALTH STATEMENT